CampbellOwen/art-lang/DEPLOYMENT.md

 ### Build Failures
 - Check the Actions tab in your GitHub repository for error details
-- Ensure all tests pass locally: `npm test`
+- Ensure all tests pass locally: `yarn test`
-- Verify the build works locally: `npm run build`
+- Verify the build works locally: `yarn build`

 ### Asset Loading Issues
 - Ensure the base path is correctly set in `vite.config.ts`